Rigging Equipment Safety Guidelines

 Providing maintenance records such as a Lifting Equipment Register and providing adequate training and supervision is mandatory for employers.

-All Lifting provide NATA world accredited inspections and load testing.
+All Lifting provide NATA accredited inspections and load testing.
 We provide visual on-site and in-house rigging equipment inspections followed up with an inspection register.
-Call 1300 666 733 to talk to one of our inspection officers.
+Call 1300 666 733 to talk to one of our inspection officers today.